jurkovic-nikola/OpenLinkHub/README.md

 - frontend: set to false if you do not need WebUI console, and you are making your own UI app.
 - metrics: enable or disable Prometheus metrics
 - dbusMonitor: enable or disable iCUE Link System Hub suspend / resume via DBus.
 Set this to true of your hub is not recovering after sleep via normal method
+- memory: Enable overview / control over the memory
+- memorySmBus: i2c smbus sensor id
+- memoryType: 4 for DDR4.
+5 for DDR5
+- exclude: list of device ids in uint16 format to exclude from program control
 ## Running in Docker
 As an alternative, OpenLinkHub can be run in Docker, using the Dockerfile in this repository to build it locally.
 A configuration file has to be mounted to /opt/OpenLinkHub/config.json
 ```bash